asreview/asreview/docs/source/data.rst

 titles and abstracts of scientific papers, newspaper articles, or policy reports) obtained via a systematic search.
 The goal is to review all records systematically using predetermined inclusion and exclusion criteria.
-Also, it should be expected that only a fraction of the records in the dataset are relevant.
+Also, it should be expected that only a fraction of the records in the dataset is relevant.

 Datasets can be unlabeled as well as :ref:`data_labeled:Partially labeled